AzabAhmad/Business-Analytics-Paper-Airplanes-WiT-program/README.md

 # Renting Bike System
-This is my final project as part of Business Analytics training in WiT in tech program at Paper Airplanes.
+This is my final project as part of Business Analytics training in WiT program at Paper Airplanes.

 Project Abstract: